-Hamlet is a blue-collar town, with 37.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Hamlet is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Hamlet who work in office and administrative support (18.44%), sales jobs (10.61%), and food service (7.65%).
+Because occupations involving physical labor dominate the local economy, Hamlet is generally considered to be a blue-collar town.
+51.43% of the Hamlet workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Hamlet is a city of production and manufacturing workers, sales and office workers, and professionals.
+There are especially a lot of people living in Hamlet who work in sales jobs (9.70%), office and administrative support (8.59%), and teaching (6.28%).

-The per capita income in Hamlet in 2010 was $16,289, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $65,156 for a family of four.
-However, Hamlet contains both very wealthy and poor people as well.
+The per capita income in Hamlet in 2018 was $19,209, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $76,836 for a family of four.

 Hamlet is an extremely ethnically-diverse city.
 The people who call Hamlet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hamlet residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hamlet include Irish, German, Scots-Irish, and Scottish.
+Important ancestries of people in Hamlet include English, Irish, German, European, and Scots-Irish.

 The most common language spoken in Hamlet is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Vietnamese.